1363V4/le.guide/_posts/2025-11-15-good_class.md.md

 is "poisoned" when your state is all over the place.
 **you're gonna die from oop.**

-please re-read the citation at the beginning.
+please reread the citation at the beginning.

 if your class isn't frozen,
 its attributes should **only be changed by this class**.